 They Are Everywhere Circles.
 What you see when you are having a migraine.
 They creep sneakily across the eyes; so close yet so far.
 They are beautiful, graceful and elegant.
 They are performed under the spotlight by sparkly ballerina shoes.
 The dancer spins in circles, disappearing into a whirl of colour and enchants the audience.
 Circles are complicated when a toddler tries to draw a face; they are magnificent when horses gallop in a circle, drawn by the rider’s reins.
 The lights in the disco are circles, small fluorescent ones.

 Everybody Carries One A handbag is a symbol of independence, style and comfort.
 Carrying a handbag is like carrying a piece of home with you, wherever you go.
+They also tell a story about where you have been and how long they’ve been with you.
+All those little scuffs and marks make it unique to you.
 When I see handbags, I think of the city and its people.
 Handbags have broken the chains of gender, time and age.
 They have evolved to be an essential part of every wardrobe.
-Handbags come in all shapes, sizes and colours.
-They carry Columbia in their leather and China in their stitches.
-A Different Handbag By The Hour It’s 8 A.M. and
+Handbags

 Or Is That A Myth?
 Ever since I was a child, I have been mentally trained and indoctrinated to view old age as something related to misery, grief, regret, disease and solitude.
 I was always scared of getting old and join the club of the desolate, wrinkled and miserable.
 I didn’t think they could do anything, but now I realise how wrong I was.
 My friend’s grandmother was able to enjoy some equity release, possibly through brokers similar to Lending Expert from her old family home to afford to go